ant31/ant31box/docs/migration.md

 ## Migrating to Version 0.4.0

-Version `0.4.0` introduces significant architectural improvements, focusing on dependency injection and true asynchronicity.
+Version `0.4.0` introduces significant architectural improvements, focusing on dependency injection, true asynchronicity, and optional database integration.
 While backward compatibility has been maintained, several key components are now deprecated.

+### 1. Optional Database Integration (`achemy`)

+The new database features require the `achemy` library.
+If your project uses these features, you must add `achemy` to your dependencies.
+Projects not using the database layer are unaffected.

-### 1. Deprecation of Global `config()`
+### 2. Deprecation of Global `config()`

 The global `config()` singleton is now deprecated.
 The recommended approach is to load your configuration once at your application's entry point and pass the `Config` object explicitly to the functions and classes that require it.